 To do this you can follow our How do I test my site on a local environment guide.

 Default behavior of notifications is they show to users for roughly 5 seconds before they are moved to the Notification History where they are kept for 1 week before removed by the operating system.

-You can persist notifications for longer on the screen for Chrome browser subscribers.
+You can persist notifications for longer on the screen for Chrome and Edge browser subscribers.
 This means the notification will stay on the screen until the user interacts with it.